Project-Books/project-books.github.io/docs/index.md

 [DGS](https://netflix.github.io/dgs/) framework.

 The [Books API](https://github.com/Project-Books/books-api) is a sibling and supporting project to the [Book Project](https://github.com/Project-Books/book-project).
-However, it has also been designed to be standalone.
+However, we have also designed it to be standalone.
 Curating and maintaining a large and high-quality selection of books is hard.
 We hope that by providing a good, easy-to-use API, others who also consume our API may want to contribute back by adding books to our collection.